 Whether you have a vaginal or cesarean birth, you are going to need some well-deserved pampering after bringing your little miracle into this world.
 Be it swelling, bruising, an episiotomy, or an abdominal wound, tender loving care is necessary.
 Here are some helpful hints and products that can help soothe mom back to recovery.

 - Disposable Panties — You may be able to take a small supply of these home with you from the hospital.
-However, as lochia occurs for some time, it is nice to have some Carer Disposable Maternity Underwear on hand, so you don't have to roll the dice with your nice knickers.
+However, as lochia occurs for some time, it is nice to have on hand this 5-pack of Althea & Anesi Brief Transitions.
+These are comfortable seamless, disposable yet washable panties for postpartum use so you don't have to roll the dice with your nice knickers.

 - Extra Absorbent, Thick Pads — After your baby is born, you will need to wear absorbent pads for several weeks following.
 As such, we suggest having a pack of Natracare Maternity Pads waiting for you at home.